Mathematical Analysis of FLASH Effect Models Based on Theoretical Hypotheses: Results and Discussions

 The second part is the solution of the equation which describes the reactions after irradiation ($t\geq T$).
 The solution is shown in \Eref{RRA_2_2}.

-$C_2$ is a constant determined by the initial condition.
+where $C_2$ is a constant determined by the concentration of peroxyl radical at the end of irradiation ($R(t)$), which can be calculated using \Eref{RRA_2_1}.

-Then we calculated the integral of the solutions of these two parts based on \Eref{RA_AUC}.
-For the first part (integral of \Eref{RRA_2_1}), the integral interval is $[0, T]$, and the result is shown in \Eref{RRA_int1}.
+Then, we calculate the integral of the solutions of these two parts based on \Eref{RA_AUC}.
+For the first part (integral of \Eref{RRA_2_1}), the integral interval is $[0, T)$, and the result is shown in \Eref{RRA_int1}.

 For the second part (integral of \Eref{RRA_2_2}), the integral interval is $[T, +\infty)$.
-The result is shown in \Eref{RRA_int2}
+The result is shown in \Eref{RRA_int2}.

 The sum of these two parts (AUC[ROO·]) represents the damage related to peroxyl radicals.
-The curve of AUC[ROO·] vs irradiation time, $T$, is shown in \fref{fig:RAT}.
+The magnitude of AUC[ROO·] against the total irradiation time, $T$, is shown in \fref{fig:RAT}.
+In this figure, each data point is an individual simulation, not the cumulative effect of results of different irradiation times.

-The "S" shape curve predicted by the model indicates that the radical recombination-antioxidants hypothesis can explain the time feature of FLASH to a certain extent.
-The feature time is mainly determined by the reaction between peroxyl radicals and antioxidants, which is represented by the parameter $k_1$.
-The difference between FLASH and CONV is also influenced by the $k_1$ parameter greatly.
-These reflect the principle of the hypothesis, in which the peroxyl radical-related reactions dominate the FLASH effect.
+The result indicates the time characteristic of the FLASH effect.
+The damage to normal tissue decreases with the decline of irradiation time, which forms an “S” shape curve.
+The steepest time interval of the curves is around hundreds of milliseconds corresponding to \citep{Montay-Gruel_2017}.
+The “S” shape curve predicted by the hypothesis model indicates that the radical recombination-antioxidants hypothesis can explain the time characteristic of FLASH to a certain extent.
+The characteristic time is mainly determined by the reaction between peroxyl radicals and antioxidants, which is represented by the parameter $k_1$ in the model.
+As shown in the three curves with different $k_1$, the parameter can also greatly influence the difference in radiobiological effect between FLASH and CONV irradiation with the same dose delivery.
+The simulation results align with the radical recombination-antioxidants hypothesis, which deems that peroxyl radical-related reactions dominate the FLASH effect.
+It underscores that antioxidants compete to react with peroxyl radicals, which determines the time characteristic of the FLASH effect and the maximal difference between FLASH and CONV for a specific dose.
+This is due to the fact that the rates of these reactions are governed by the concentrations of the reacting species.
+The hypothesis infers that tissue with different antioxidant levels may exhibit different time characteristics of the FLASH effect \citep{hu_computational_2022}.
+The influence of $k_1$ on the time characteristic and difference between FLASH and CONV reflects this main point of the hypothesis.